 What is a Certified Bank Check?

-A certified bank check is a form of official check certified and acknowledged by the bank itself to ensure the check’s recipient that the holder indeed has sufficient amount of money in his/her account to cover the check, at the time it was written.
-This is requested and signed by the holder and the signature is verified by an officer of the respective bank.
-It is then marked as “accepted” or “certified”.
-Therefore, certified bank checks do not “bounce”.
-It can also be converted into cash as long as it’s verified by the bank.
+A certified bank check is an official check certified and acknowledged by the bank.
+The bank ensures the check's recipient that the holder indeed has an ample amount of money in his/her account to cover the check when it was written.
+This is requested and signed by the holder and the signature is verified by an officer of the bank.
+It's then marked as "accepted" or "certified".
+Therefore, certified bank checks don't "bounce".
+It can be converted into cash as long as it's verified by the bank.

 Why use a Certified Bank Check?